hansyuan/penn-election/README.md

 [Output](./penn.txt)

-Pennsylvania was chosen at the time because there was a substantial percentage of the vote left to tally as opposed to Georgia which was already at about 98%, updates were occurring frequently unlike Nevada, and Pennsylvania's significant number of electoral vote count.
+Pennsylvania was chosen at the time because there was a substantial percentage of the vote left to tally at 86% as opposed to Georgia which was already at about 98%, updates were occurring frequently unlike Nevada's almost once a day updates, and Pennsylvania's significant number of electoral vote count.